 Ideally, you want to carve out some time to yourself—even 10 minutes—for something that gives you pleasure.
 Dr. Goto pointed out that self-care is individualized—what’s restorative for you might not appeal to someone else.
 And self-care can change with your stage of life.
 “Maybe playing the guitar or painting watercolors was incredible self-care in a different season of life,” she said.
-Now, self-care might be watching a TV show, gardening, calling a friend or baking.
+Now, self-care might be watching a TV show, physical activity, gardening, calling a friend or baking.

 Here are ways you can work self-care into your existing schedule

 Carving out 30 minutes to watch a TV show might feel as unattainable as jetting off to Paris for a long weekend alone.
 But Dr. Goto said there are self-care steps you can take even if you don’t have a minute free in your day.
 “We need to catch self-care in the existing structure of our lives,” she said.
 Here are some strategies to try: